-As more fully described in the MD&A and Note 1, Summary of Significant Accounting Policies, and Note 7, Commitments and Contingencies, the NWSA entered into licensing agreements with each home port for the exclusive use, operation and management of certain facilities or Licensed Properties.
-These licensing agreements generated 100 percent of NWSA revenues in 2017 and 2016.
+As more fully described in the MD&A, Note 1, Summary of Significant Accounting Policies, and Note 7, Commitments and Contingencies, the NWSA entered into licensing agreements with each home port for the exclusive use, operation and management of certain facilities or Licensed Properties.
+These licensing agreements generated 100 percent of NWSA revenues in 2018 and 2017.

 Support services agreements: The NWSA entered into support services agreements with the home ports to receive support services during NWSA's start-up and transition period as the NWSA works to set up its back office infrastructure and staff positions.
 The support services received by the NWSA include finance, human resources, information technology, public affairs, risk management, capital construction and environmental project management and contracting, equipment and facilities maintenance, security, and office infrastructure.
-Support services charged to the NWSA from the home ports totaled \$38.8 million and \$38.1 million in 2017 and 2016, respectively.
+Support services charged to the NWSA from the home ports totaled \$38.2 million and \$38.8 million in 2018 and 2017, respectively.
 The expenses are included in operating expenses on the accompanying statements of revenues, expenses and changes in net position.

 The NWSA entered into support services agreements with the Port of Tacoma to provide the Port of Tacoma executive management, commercial, environmental and planning support services.
-Support services provided to the Port of Tacoma by NWSA amounted to \$1.4 million and \$1.1 million in 2017 and 2016, respectively.
+Support services provided to the Port of Tacoma by NWSA amounted to \$1.4 million in 2018 and 2017.
 The amount of operating expenses on the accompanying statements of revenues, expenses and changes in net position are net of the charges to the Port of Tacoma.
 The NWSA did not enter into agreements to provide support services to the Port of Seattle.

-Related-party receivable and payable: The NWSA generally repays the home ports for support services in the following month, after the amount due is determined.
-At December 31, 2017 and 2016, \$11.3 million and \$20.6 million, respectively, were payable to the home ports and are presented on the statements of net position as related-party payable - Managing Members.
+Related-party receivable and payable: The NWSA generally repays the home ports for support services and operating costs incurred as agents for the NWSA, in the following month, after the amount due is determined.
+At December 31, 2018 and 2017, \$1.2 million and \$11.3 million, respectively, were payable to the home ports and are presented on the statements of net position as related-party payable - Managing Members.

 The NWSA distributes cash flow from operations, calculated pursuant to GAAP to the home ports.
-During 2017, distributions have been generally made in the following month, after the amount due is determined.
-At December 31, 2017 and 2016, \$10.1 million and \$20.8 million, respectively, were payable to the home ports and are presented on the statements of net position as related-party payable - Managing Members.
+Distributions have generally been made in the following month, after the amount due is determined.
+At December 31, 2018 and 2017, \$7.6 million and \$10.1 million, respectively, were payable to the home ports and are presented on the statements of net position as related-party payable - Managing Members.